Spin Application Manifest Reference

 NameRequired?TypeValueExample

-commandRequiredStringThe command to execute on spin build."cargo build --target wasm32-wasi --release"
+commandRequiredStringThe command to execute on spin build."cargo build --target wasm32-wasip1 --release"

 workdirOptionalStringThe directory in which to execute command, relative to the manifest file.
 The default is the directory containing the manifest file.
 An example of where this is needed is a multi-component application where each component is its own source tree in its own directory."my-project"